ParvGatecha/FinTech-Calc/README.md

 - **Performance Benchmarking:** Analyzing the computational efficiency of Monte Carlo simulations and optimization algorithms.

 ---
-*Report generated for Software Testing Coursework - November 2025*
+*Report for Software Testing Coursework - November 2025*